International-Data-Spaces-Association/ids-specification/model/model.md

   a dataspace.
 The types and semantics of ID tokens are not part of this specification.
 An identity provider may be a third-party or a participant itself (for example, in the case of decentralized identifiers).
 - A `Credential Issuer` issues _verifiable credentials_ used by participant agents to allow access to assets and verify usage control.

+#### 2.1.2 Dataspace Protocol specific

+The Dataspace Protocol shall enable the interactions between the `ParticipantAgents` in a Dataspace.
+The following concepts are therefore normative.

 The diagram below depicts the relationships between `ParticipantAgent` types: